Finschia/finschia-sdk/docs/core/proto-docs.md

-<a name="lbm.token.v1.QueryProxyAuthorizationsRequest"></a>
+<a name="lbm.token.v1.QueryOperatorAuthorizationsRequest"></a>

-### QueryProxyAuthorizationsRequest
+### QueryOperatorAuthorizationsRequest
-QueryProxyAuthorizationsRequest is the request type for the Query/ProxyAuthorizations RPC method
+QueryOperatorAuthorizationsRequest is the request type for the Query/OperatorAuthorizations RPC method

 | Field | Type | Label | Description |